 Elderly patients are about 3 times more likely over the age of 65 to acquire community-acquired pneumonia than those aged 50-64 and the prevalence rate aged 50-64 is 25 in 100,000.
 After the age of 65, that number jumps to 70 in 100,000.
 If you yourself have not already suffered from pneumonia at some point in your life, you probably know someone who has.
 It can be very serious, cause hospitalization, and possibly be fatal.
 Pneumococcal pneumonia is an illness caused by the type of bacteria called Streptococcus pneumonia and can be "carried in the throats of up to 70% of healthy people."

 "Most pneumococcal deaths in the U.S. are in adults.
 Yet about 70 million adults at highest risk remain unvaccinated, leaving them vulnerable.
 If you are at risk, vaccination is the safest, most effective way to protect yourself."
 If you are unsure whether or not you have been vaccinated for pneumonia or are eligible to be vaccinated for pneumonia under this new recommendation for Prevnar 13®, seek advice from your healthcare professional, take heart that there is something more you can do to protect yourself, and take action.

-At Idaho Estate Planning, we understand the challenges faced by elder Americans and their families.
-We have resources throughout the Treasure Valley, experts in the field of Elder Care.
+At Idaho Estate Planning, we have the skill and resources to help you put your long-term care plan together, including preparing for the possibility of Medicaid.
 We have the experience and expertise to help you maintain your options and protect yourself as well as your loved ones now and into the future.
-Remember, good planning is no accident.
+Remember, good planning is no accident!